 Things won't change, dogs or pets in general will always have to suffer from incompetent owners.
 But I pull my hat for the people in the SPCA or other places like that, who really try hard to give those dogs a chance.”

-M & G say, "We have a lovely inspector at the Krugersdorp SPCA.
-She really tries to home the animals she goes to areas to wash and give general inspections to animal where owners cannot afford the vet.
+our local SPCA.
+She really tries to home the animals she goes to areas to give general inspections to animal owners cannot afford the vet.
 I agree that maybe they put the animals down too quickly but when you see what they bring in from the townships and the lack of funds, you would understand.

 the SPCA does have a rather drastic "no return" policy which in their defence, I think is a really good idea.
 To adopt an animal, you need to pay a fee (also a good filtration measure) and it's a good deterrent to potential abusers.
 SPCA doesn't have enough funds (in general) to keep feeding and looking after the pets they take in on a daily basis to take back pets that are suddenly "unsuitable", for whatever reason.
 With a bit of effort, should one need to re-home a pet, it's always better to advertise, or contact different breed clubs and ask around people you know… it’s worth the effort."